cpcsdk/hxcfe_rs/Readme.md

 I can gladly provide the ownership of the repository to someone more motivated than me to continue this task (I will only add what I need for my main project).

-`x86_64-pc-windows-gnu` is the required toolchain for windows
+`x86_64-pc-windows-gnu` is the required toolchain for windows:
+`cargo +nightly-x86_64-pc-windows-gnu test`.
+This may be a string limitation for the dependent crates.